elastic/rally/docs/command_line_reference.rst

 ``car``
 ~~~~~~~

 A :doc:`car </car>` defines the Elasticsearch configuration that will be used for the benchmark.
 To see a list of possible cars, issue ``esrally list cars``.
-You can specify one or multiple comma-separated values, for details please refer to the documentation about :doc:`cars </car>`.
+You can specify one or multiple comma-separated values.

 **Example**